withastro/docs/src/pages/en/guides/styling.md

 <h1>Globally-styled</h1>
 ```

-You can achieve the same by using the `:global()` function at the root of a selector:
+You can also style globally by using the `:global()` function at the root of a selector instead:

 ```html
 <style>